Resident Rotation Schedule

 Years: Intern (6 weeks), PGY-2 (6 weeks), PGY-4 (6 weeks) PGY-5 (6 weeks)

 The Methodist University Hospital service is a favorite rotation that provides exposure to a variety of specialty cases including arthroplasty, sports, community trauma, orthopaedic oncology, foot and ankle, and spine.
 The PGY-4 rotation at MUH is an excellent opportunity to serve as the chief of a hospital service, building additional independent clinical decision-making skills.
-As a PGY-5, the rotation serves as an elective rotation and allows senior residents to pursue elective cases specific to his/her interests and chosen specialty.
+For PGY-5s, the rotation serves as an elective rotation and allows senior residents to pursue elective cases specific to his/her interests and chosen specialty.